magnetrwn/margolus-cpp/README.md

 ```

-Right now the only renderer is `MargolusRender::basicANSI()`, which will output to STDOUT with nice colors, but other renderers will be added soon (SDL or Cairo sound good, maybe with GTK3 too).
+Right now the only renderer is `MargolusRender::basicANSI()`, which will output to STDOUT with nice colors, but other renderers will be added *maybe?* (SDL or Cairo sound good, maybe with GTK3 too).

 ## Contributing